 SSAP No. 63 modified disclosure in paragraph 13i for adoption consideration

+13.i The statement value and fair value of assets received or transferred by the reporting entity for modifications to an existing intercompany pooling arrangement that involved the transfer of assets with fair value that differ from statement value.

 The comment letters are included in Attachment 22 (22 pages).

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2024/08-13-24 Summer National Meeting/Hearing/00 - 08-13-2024 - SAPWG Hearing Agenda.docx